CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

     Which of the following statements about Promises is false?

-    A) A promise starts executing as soon as it is invoked.
+    A) The function passed into a promise is executed as soon as the promise is created.
     B) You must always have a then method in a promise.
     C) A promise can return multiple values.
     D) Rejected is a valid promise state.